CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

 Due to the nature of the array sizes being too big to fit in a regular independent axis scale, the array sizes are presented in the logarithmic scale with base 2.

-Note that for every plot presented below, *the lower the value, the better the performance is*.
+Note that for every plot presented below, *the lower the value, the better the performance is*.\
+Po2 stands for power-of-two, and NPo2 stands for non-power-of-two.

 * Roughly optimize the block sizes of each of your implementations for minimal run time on your GPU.

+The block size for naive approach was chosen to be 128, and the block size for work-efficient approach was chosen to be 256.

 The block size for each implementation was optimized to array size `1 << 20` (or 2^20).
 The relationships observed in the following analysis may be subject to change depending on the target of this optimization, though in general worse in performance unless the sizes are at either extremes.